About the Bible

 We believe that the Bible is the Word of God, divinely inspired; that it contains no errors in the original manuscripts and is preserved by God for us; that it is authoritative for this church and each of us for every age.

 We believe Jesus Christ was sent by God the Father into the world to save sinners.
-We believe that Jesus Christ was born of a virgin and lived a sinless life.
-We believe He was both God and man, that He was crucified for our sins and was bodily raised from the dead.
-He then ascended to His Father's side where He is head of the Church and intercedes for believers.
+Jesus Christ was born of a virgin and lived a sinless life.
+He was both God and man, and He was crucified for our sins and was bodily raised from the dead.
+He then ascended to His Father’s side where He is head of the Church and intercedes for believers.
 We believe Jesus Christ is coming again visibly and bodily to reign as Lord.

 About the Holy Spirit

 We believe the Holy Spirit is a Person, and as God has all the divine characteristics.
 He indwells, baptizes and seals all believers at the moment of salvation.
 He fills them in response to their confession of sin and surrender to Him.

 We believe that Jesus, through His death on the cross, provided salvation for all who receive it by repenting of sin and trusting in Jesus Christ alone.
 The true believer is eternally secure and cannot lose his salvation.
 He may, however, lose his joy by sin and bring the loving discipline of the Father upon himself.
 All who have received Christ will at death depart to be with Him in their spirits, and at His return receive a new body which will be like His glorious body.

 We believe a New Testament Church is a local body of baptized believers who have agreed together to worship Jesus Christ, edify the believers, evangelize the lost and minister to others.